 - We have a lot more data available to build neural networks with many deep layers, including streaming data from the Internet of Things, textual data from social media, physicians notes and investigative transcripts.

 - Computational advances of distributed cloud computing and graphics processing units have put incredible computing power at our disposal.
 This level of computing power is necessary to train deep algorithms.

 At the same time, human-to-machine interfaces have evolved greatly as well.
-The mouse and the keyboard are being replaced with gesture, swipe, touch and natural language, ushering in a renewed interest in cognitive computing.
+The mouse and the keyboard are being replaced with gesture, swipe, touch and natural language, ushering in a renewed interest in AI and deep learning.

 Deep learning opportunities and applications